Samsinite/ibm-speech-to-text-game-nodejs/article.md

   ];
   ```

-Then create a collision handler that will toggle a flag when Melvin the fairy is touching a house, and modify the `update` function to detect when the fair is touching the house as well as detect destroy commands:
+Then create a collision handler that will toggle a flag when Melvin the fairy is touching a house, and modify the `update` function to detect collisions between the fairy and houses, as well as respond to destroy commands:
   ```js
   var DESTROY_HOUSE_COMMAND = 'destroy_house';